 While dreaming of an unknown spirit is one thing, dreaming of a loved one who has passed away can be much more emotional.
 Having dreams about the ghosts of people you actually knew is actually quite common, and these also known as visitation dreams.
 Clinical psychologist Dr. Jennifer E. Shorter defines visitation dreams as "striking emotionally intense dreams in which a recently deceased loved one returns to provide guidance, reassurance, and/or warning."
 These dreams aren't necessarily paranormal in nature, and may be created by our subconscious to help us heal from the pain of loss or make peace with lingering heartaches.

 "If you dream of the ghost of a departed loved one and it feels realistic and vivid, this is highly therapeutic," Cheung says.
 "A lot of people are not able to say a final goodbye to loved ones who've died, [so] the dreaming mind is helping to establish a healing spiritual connection.”
-Visitation dreams can serve as a heart-soothing opportunity to find some closure around a loved one's death.
+Visitation dreams can serve as a heart-soothing opportunity to find some closure around a loved one's passing.

 But it’s also possible that some visitation dreams are more than just one of our brains’ subconscious healing tools.
 Some psychics believe that dreaming about ghosts of our loved ones may actually be a way for our spirits to connect with each other in a dream space, between worlds — which can be just as healing.
 "When we dream about loved ones who have crossed over, it’s almost always them visiting us," Watt says.
 "However, I don’t like to wait around for a visitation — if I am missing one of my grandparents, I will usually invite them to enter my dream world before I fall asleep."